mrbooshehri/my_devops-journey/docker/README.md

 			}
 	}
 ```
-To run a container with a specific logging dirver use ```--log-driver```
+To run a container with a specific logging driver use ```--log-driver```
 in the docker run command:
 ```bash
 docker run -it --log-driver <logging_driver> alpine sh
 ```

-to find out current logging driver for a running container:
+To find out current logging driver for a running container:
 ```bash
 docker inspect -f '{{.HostConfig.LogConfig.Type}}' <container>
 ```

 Docker provides two modes for delivering messages from the container to
-the log dirver:
+the log driver:
-* direct (defualt) - blocking delivery from container to driver
+* direct (default) - blocking delivery from container to driver
 * non-blocking - delivery that stores log messages in an intermediate
 	pre-container ring buffer for consumption by driver. (it's useful for
-	those type of applications which has high log generation frequnce, to
+	those type of applications which has high log generation frequency, to
 	optimise I/O problems)

 **Note:** When the buffer is full and new messages is enqueued, the